Simultaneous Sensing Data Acquisition and Sharing in Low-Altitude Wireless Networks: Fundamental Limits and Optimal Signaling: Simulation Results

 Fig. \ref{DSDC} presents the D-C curves for both \ac{snc} processes.
 As expected, sensing distortion $D_s$ increases as the values of $\mu$ decrease, implying that the estimation performance at the BS becomes less significant.
 Conversely, the communication channel capacity increases accordingly, leading to a reduction in communication distortion $D_c$.
-Consequently, these opposing trends in \ac{snc} distortions result in an uncertain CAS distortion.
-In Fig. \ref{CD_Curve}, we show the resultant D-C curve for the CAS systems with different sensing SNRs.
-A CAS-optimal point that minimizes the CAS distortion is evident, highlighting a unique phenomenon in CAS systems compared to the existing studies \cite{9785593,10147248}.
+Consequently, these opposing trends in \ac{snc} distortions result in an uncertain \ac{sdas} distortion.
+In Fig. \ref{CD_Curve}, we show the resultant D-C curve for the \ac{sdas} systems with different sensing SNRs.
+A \ac{sdas}-optimal point that minimizes the \ac{sdas} distortion is evident, highlighting a unique phenomenon in \ac{sdas} systems compared to the existing studies \cite{9785593,10147248}.

-Fig. \ref{OptimalPDF} depicts the specific channel input distributions corresponding to three special points in Fig.\ref{CD_Curve}, namely, the \ac{snc}-optimal and CAS-optimal points.
+Fig. \ref{OptimalPDF} depicts the specific channel input distributions corresponding to three special points in Fig. \ref{CD_Curve}, namely, the \ac{snc}-optimal and \ac{sdas}-optimal points.
 The channel capacity is maximized without the sensing constraint when $\mu = 0$.
 It is well-known that Gaussian channel input achieves the maximum MI for the Gaussian channels.
 By contrast, at the sensing-optimal point, as $\mu$ becomes sufficiently large, the channel input exhibits a 2-ary pulse amplitude modulation.
 These results are consistent with the findings in \cite{8437621}.
-However, the unique CAS-optimal distribution, presenting a compromise between the \ac{snc}-optimal distributions, is attained at $\mu = 2.5$.
+However, the unique \ac{sdas}-optimal distribution, presenting a compromise between the \ac{snc}-optimal distributions, is attained at $\mu = 2.5$.